310mc/https-310mc.github.io-tl/source/_posts/scout/beasts.md

 It was a photo album that emphasizes your cool, manly side, right?

 The sales were off the charts with all sooorts of good reviews, weren’t they?
-Even my shut-in little sister knew about it.
+Even my shut-in[^2] little sister knew about it.
 {% endbubble %}

 {% bubble Arashi %}